Vanderbilt University Logo

 BMIF 7320.
 Healthcare System and Informatics

 The purpose of this course is for students to understand the organizational world in which they will spend most of their professional lives.
 A better understanding will lead to strategies to build partnerships with physicians, researchers, hospitals, and academic organizations.
 In turn, better understanding will lead to working more closely as a team in planning future directions and implementing technological programs and changes.
 This course provides an overview of theoretical concepts as well as the practical tools for the student to understand and work effectively with two major topic areas: (1) understanding the health care environment; and (2) understanding organizational informatics, including the implementation of informatics systems and the concepts of behavioral change management.
 Prerequisite: BMIF 6101 is a required prerequisite to this course.
 SPRING.
-[3] TBD.
+[3] Currently course not offered.

 BMIF 7335.
 Clinical Observations